Perpetual Pet Care Program

 What is the Perpetual Pet Care Program?

-- Fund provides medical care for life
+- PPCP fund provides medical care for life

-- Easy 2-step process
+- Enrollment is only a 2-step process

 For more than a century, the College of Veterinary Medicine has provided care for animals.
 This expansive network will support every aspect of your pet's adoption and life.

 To enroll, please fill out the pet ID enrollment form and future gift intent form included in this booklet.
 We will follow-up with you to gather more detailed information about your pet and to finalize the Perpetual Pet Care agreement.

 A gift of $25,000 per pet enrolled in the PPCP is required, along with a $1,000 cash enrollment fee per pet.
 The $25,000 gift is most often designated through one’s estate plan but can be funded via a cash gift as well.
 If the cash funding option is selected, the enrollment fee is waived.
 Your gift will first provide for your pet(s) medical needs.
 After each pet's passing, the remaining funds will support the Veterinary Health Center.
 Please contact the College of Veterinary Medicine's Development Office for details.
 Tax deductibility will be determined in accordance with IRS, state and federal regulations.

 Read a few profiles of families just like yours who have enrolled their pets in the Perpetual Pet Care Program.

 Brad and Jeanita McNulty